TIBCOSoftware/snappydata/docs/concepts/developing_applications/configuring-JDBC_datasource.md

 3. Specify “snappydata” as the database name.
 This represents a single SnappyData distributed system.
 (SnappyData does not contain multiple databases as in Apache Derby or other relational database systems.)

 4. For the hostname and port, specify the hostname and port combination of a SnappyData locator or a SnappyData server.
-This is the same hostname and port combination you would use to connect as a client from the `snappy-shell` prompt.
+This is the same hostname and port combination you would use to connect as a client from the `snappy` prompt.

 5. For the database username and password, enter a valid username and password combination if you have enabled authentication in your system (using the `-auth-provider` property).
 If you have not configured authentication in SnappyData, specify “app” as both the username and password values, or any other temporary value.